9 Types of Accountants Who Do More Than Just Taxes

-1. CPA: Certified Public Accountant
+1. Certified Public Accountant

-Certified Public Accountants (CPA) are upper-level accountants who are recognized as experts in an organization’s accounting records, taxes and financial standing.
+Certified Public Accountants (CPAs) are upper-level accountants who are recognized as experts in an organization’s accounting records, taxes and financial standing.
 While some of their work does involve taxes, their involvement tends to be more in-depth than just working with taxes.

 A CPA’s role is that of a trusted advisor, helping their clients plan and meet their financial goals, while also assisting in other fiscal matters.
 This could include audits and reviews, forensic accounting, consulting and/or litigation services.